-Prerequisite: Beginning TV
+Prerequisite: Beginning Television

 Students will produce video and learn elements of advanced journalistic style and the standards involved in producing for the cable network.
 Students will function as writers, talent, directors, camera operators and video editors.
 Both interpersonal and on-air communication skills will be stressed.
 This course is designed as a bridge between the basic skills presented in Beginning Television and the demands of production required in the advanced classes.
-Intermediate Television is the prerequisite for Advanced Television Production and is recommended for those interested in careers in communications.

-Advanced Television Production/Broadcast Journalism
+Advanced Television Production/Broadcast Journalism (GMS)\\

-Grades 10, 11, 12 Year 6 periods/cycle 1 credit 8595 BT, EL
+Grades 10, 11, 12 Year 6 periods/cycle 1 credit Semester 1 6 periods/cycle .5 credit Semester 2 6 periods cycle .5 credit

+8595 BT, EL

-Prerequisite: Intermediate TV
+Prerequisite: Intermediate Television

 This class will meet first period so students can produce and broadcast the morning announcements program, Good Morning 'Stoga, during homeroom.
 In addition, students enrolled in this class will produce packages that will air on both Good Morning 'Stoga and T/E News.
-This course will require commitment and responsibility on the part of the student.
 A strong background in control room procedure and/or journalistic writing, producing, shooting and editing will be necessary.

-Advanced Screen Writing and Video Production
+Advanced Screen Writing and Production\\